compmetagen/strainest/cwl/README.rst

 #. estimation of the relative abundace of strains using the "strainest est"  subcommand.

-The workflow assumes that the bowtie2-indexed referece database exists, with basename ""reference_basename" and located in the "reference_dir" diectory.
+The workflow assumes that the bowtie2-indexed referece database exists, with basename ""reference_basename" and located in the "reference_dir" directory.

 The containerized version of the software is automatically downloaded